judepayne/dictim/README.md

 Dictim is a library for representing the [d2 language](https://github.com/terrastruct/d2) in Clojure/ Clojurescript.
 It uses vectors to represent d2 elements and maps and lists to represent an element's attributes.

+Dictim is intented to allow d2 diagrams to be produced programmatically, and for d2 diagrams to be read back into your programs as data.

 ## Release Information

 Latest release: